fenceFoil/fishjam/emojiFishtankPlan.md

-- Generate several fish of different sizes
+- Generate 11 fish of different sizes and emojis.
+2 commons, the rest are rare.
+Draw from a deck.
+- Make the fish move around
-- Make the fish eat other fish
+- X Make the fish eat other fish